 During the lease term in Great Falls

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Great Falls, the tenant must allow us to enter the rental home.
-Some solid reasons to come into rental property are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Great Falls, the tenant must allow us to access the rental home.
+Some valid reasons to come into rental are to:

 - Inspect the rental property,